Least Common Multiple Of 8 And 7

 What is the difference between LCM and GCD?

 The least common multiple (LCM) is the smallest multiple that two or more numbers have in common.
-The greatest common divisor (GCD) is the largest factor that two or more numbers have in common.
+In practice, the greatest common divisor (GCD) is the largest factor that two or more numbers have in common.
 LCM is used to find the smallest number into which both given numbers divide evenly, while GCD is used to find the largest number that divides both given numbers evenly.

 How is LCM used in fractions?

 LCM is essential when adding or subtracting fractions with different denominators.
 To perform these operations, you need to find a common denominator, which is typically the LCM of the original denominators.
-For example, to add 1/8 and 1/7, you need to find the least common multiple of 8 and 7, which is 56.
-Then, you convert both fractions to have a denominator of 56:
+To give you an idea, to add 1/8 and 1/7, you need to find the least common multiple of 8 and 7, which is 56.

 1/8 = 7/56 1/7 = 8/56